 Show them you want the job by being more enthusiastic about the position than anyone else.

-Most people start the interview at a 10 on the energy scale and gradually make their way down to a 3 or a 4 by the end.
+Most people start the interview at a ten on the energy scale and gradually make their way down to a three or a four by the end.

 Don’t do that.